TomPace101/nanopore_diffusion/notes.md

     - input is results from individual models
     - output is a pandas datatable
     - we'd like to be able to do calculations to add new columns to the table
-  - calculations on results from individual models (this doesn't exist yet)
+  - calculations on results from individual models (this doesn't exist yet, and maybe it shouldn't)
   - plots from individual models
     - input is results from model
     - output is a plot